top of page

 THE OSTIONAL NATIONAL WILDLIFE REFUGE’S FLORA AND FAUNA

-Within the Ostional National Wildlife Refuge, sightings of dolphins, sea turtles, howler monkeys, coati mundis, violaceous trogons, magpie jays, and turquoise browed mot-mot are all common sights.
+Within the Ostional National Wildlife Refuge, sightings of sea turtles, howler monkeys, white-nosed coatis, elegant trogons, and turquoise browed mot-mot are all common sights.
 Sightings of whales, dolphins, whale sharks, manta rays, tamanduas, jaguarundis, ocelots, kinkajous, and aracaris are not uncommon.

 WILDLIFE CONSERVATION ASSOCIATION